nifyacorp/NIFYA-Master/FIXES-SUMMARY.md

 ## Recommendations for Further Improvements

 ### Authentication
-1. Implement token refresh logic in the frontend to extend sessions automatically
+1. Token refresh logic has been implemented in the backend
 2. Add more comprehensive error handling for authentication failures
 3. Add session timeout notification to improve user experience
 4. Consider implementing OAuth 2.0 with PKCE for more secure authentication